 Setting the JVM TTL for DNS Name Lookups

-The Java virtual machine (JVM) caches DNS name lookups; when the JVM resolves a hostname to an IP address, it will cache the IP address for a specified period of time, known as the time-to-live (TTL).
+The Java virtual machine (JVM) caches DNS name lookups.
+When the JVM resolves a hostname to an IP address, it caches the IP address for a specified period of time, known as the time-to-live (TTL).

 On some Java configurations, the JVM default TTL is set so that it will never refresh DNS entries until the JVM is restarted.
-Thus, if the IP address for an AWS resource changes while your application is still running, it won’t be able to use that resource until you manually restart the JVM and the cached IP information is refreshed.
-In this case, it is vitally important to set the JVM’s TTL so that it will periodically refresh its cached IP information.
+Thus, if the IP address for an AWS resource changes while your application is still running, it won't be able to use that resource until you manually restart the JVM and the cached IP information is refreshed.
+In this case, it's crucial to set the JVM's TTL so that it will periodically refresh its cached IP information.

 To modify the JVM's TTL, set the networkaddress.cache.ttl property value.
 Use one of the following methods, depending on your needs:

 globally, for all applications that use the JVM.
 Set